GregAttew/HELLO-WORLD/README.md

 # HELLO-WORLD
-This is my first play about with GITHUB referenciel.
+This is my first try with GITHUB referenciel.